atirut-w/zdk/README.md

 - Clang for validating input code.

 ## General Goals
-- [ ] C compiler.
-It won't implement the entire C standard, of course, but it should be just enough™ to write most programs.
+- [ ] C90 compiler.
-- [ ] Standard library.
+- [ ] A platform-agnostic implementation of the C90 standard library.